Amanda has years of varied DIY experience, having owned and updated multiple homes, including her 1930's farmstead.

 Bulky Furniture Troubles

 When my kids were small, I had a big overstuffed couch and loveseat in my living room.
-The soft furniture felt safe for my little ones who, against my warnings, liked to use them as a trampoline and jungle gym.
+The soft furniture felt safe for my little ones, who, against my warnings, liked to use them as a trampoline and jungle gym.
 When they got older, I wanted something different.
-The overstuffed loveseat took up a lot of space in the living room.
-We wanted more floor space to exercise.
-But the only wall available was too short for the loveseat.
-I searched long and hard for something that would fit our awkward space, but found nothing.
+The overstuffed loveseat took up a lot of space in the living room, and we wanted more floor space to exercise.
+However, the only wall available was too short for the loveseat.
+I searched long and hard for something that would fit our awkward space but found nothing!
 We decided that we would have to build what we wanted.
-Since we had to build it, we decided to make it fit all our needs and designed it to fold up against the wall to maximize floor space.
+Since we had to build it, we decided to fit all our needs and designed it to fold up against the wall to maximize floor space.